-The Tunisia portal is one of the latest portals launched in 2021 by the IWF, in partnership with the Ministère de la Femme, de la Famille et des Personnes Âgées (Ministry of Women, Family and the Elderly), the Council of Europe, the Programme Sud IV and UNICEF Tunisia.[*] The portal was the 29th to have been sponsored by the Global Partnership to End Violence against Children.
+The Tunisia portal was launched in 2021 by the IWF, in partnership with the Ministère de la Femme, de la Famille et des Personnes Âgées (Ministry of Women, Family and the Elderly), the Council of Europe, the Programme Sud IV and UNICEF Tunisia.[*] The portal was the 29th to have been sponsored by the Global Partnership to End Violence against Children.

 All partners helped to raise awareness of the newly launched portal amongst institutional bodies and the general population in Tunisia.
 A week after the launch, the portal had already received two reports from the public, confirmed as containing child sexual abuse material.
 Reporting images and videos of child sexual abuse does not only help to make the internet safer for all users, but also prevents the re-victimisation of survivors of abuse, as each report is assessed, and all confirmed criminal imagery is blocked and removed from the internet.